EcologicalTraitData/ETS/README.md

 The repository contains:

 - the 'source file' of the glossary (in .csv format), defining the terms and containing the URIs.
-- the source file of the documentation (docs/index.Rmd) which is parsed in RStudio into html.
+- the source files of the documentation website (.Rmd, .yml), which are parsed in [RStudio as a Rmarkdown Website](http://rmarkdown.rstudio.com/rmarkdown_websites.html) and served via [Github pages](https://pages.github.com/) (output in folder docs) to https://ecologicaltraitdata.github.io/ETS/.
-- the index.html file contained in the docs directory is deployed as the human-readable form of the glossary via the 'Github Pages' service.

 A machine readable version will be generated and hosted by GFBio in RDF format.